zriyansh/signoz.io/docs/userguide/send-logs-http.md

-## Send logs to SigNoz in Self-Hosted SigNoz
+## Send logs to Self-Hosted SigNoz

 * Modify the `docker-compose.yaml` file present inside `deploy/docker/clickhouse-setup` to expose a port, in this case `8082`.
     ```yaml {8}